mkdev85/drive-lah-test-task/README.md

     between different components and views.
 -  `ESLint, Prettier, and Husky`: To maintain consistent code style and enforce best practices, with linting, formatting, and pre-commit hooks.
+- `@testing-library/react and Jest`: For writing unit and integration test cases, ensuring code quality and reliability.

 ## Code Style